Jérôme Lalande: Near discovery of Neptune

 In February 1847 Sears C. Walker of the US Naval Observatory was searching historical records and surveys for possible prediscovery sightings of the planet Neptune that had been discovered the year before.
 He found that observations made by Lalande's nephew, Michel Lefrançois de Lalande in 1795 were in the direction of Neptune's position in the sky at that time and that Neptune might appear in the observation records.
 On 8 May and again on 10 May 1795 a star was observed and recorded with uncertainty noted on its position with a colon, this notation could also indicate an observing error so it was not until the original records of the observatory were reviewed that it was established with certainty that the object was Neptune and the position error between the two nights was due to the planet's motion across the sky.
 The discovery of these records of Neptune's position in 1795 led to a better calculation of the planet's orbit.

+Women in astronomy

+Lalande wrote Astronomie de dames in 1785, in honor to women in astronomy.
+In the prefaces he mentions Hypatia, Maria Cunitz, Maria Clara Eimmart, Jeanne Dumée, Elisabeth Hevelius, Maddalena and Teresa Manfredi, Maria Margaretha Kirch and her daughters Christine and Margaretha Kirch, Émilie du Châtelet, Elżbieta Ogińska Countess of Puzynina, Nicole-Reine Lepaute, Louise du Pierry, Caroline Herschel, Princess Charlotte of Saxe-Meiningen and Marie-Jeanne de Lalande.